nautobot/nautobot-app-device-onboarding/docs/dev/extending.md

 ## Extending SSoT jobs (Sync Devices From Network, and Sync Network Data From Network)

-Extending the platform support for the SSoT specific jobs should be accomplished with adding a yaml file that defines commands, jdiff jmespaths, and post_processors.
+Extending the platform support for the SSoT specific jobs should be accomplished with adding a yaml file that defines commands, jdiff, jmespaths, and post_processors.
 A PR into this library is welcomed, but this app exposes the Nautobot core datasource capabilities to be able to load in overrides from a Git repository.

 ### Adding Platform/OS Support